andrew-icf/angularStuff/Unit-2/03-dependency-injection.md

 Angular supports 3 ways to annotate our code (define dependencies):

 1. Implicit annotation
+  -simplest way to get hold of the dependencies is to assume that the function parameter names are the names of the dependencies
 2. Inline array annotation
+  -The preferred way to annotate an application
 3.  $inject property annotation
+  -the minifiers can rename the function parameters and still be able to inject the right services

 __The implicit annotation dependency injection will break when you minify your code.__   This happens because minification tools rename variables to a something smaller, but the minification tool doesn't know that the variable name in the function is meaningful to angular.